 - Bacon or pancetta are also wonderful additions to all sorts of souffles, quiches (use it instead of ham in a classic quiche Lorraine), and on pasta.
 Spaghetti Carbonara (very likely named for the restaurant Carbonara on the Campo di Fiori in Rome where it is routinely served) was developed as a quick pasta dish during the years after World War II when American GIs in Rome yearned for their bacon and eggs.
 A clever cook combined freshly cooked spaghetti with a raw egg, bits of pancetta, salt, and pepper (I add a little cream as well), ingredients that essentially cook in the hot pasta.
 It’s a wonderful dish to make at home when it’s late and no one feels like cooking.

 - In the same vein, try making an Italian-style frittata (what would be called a tortilla in Spain) with pancetta that is first sauteed in butter, olive oil, or both, to which is then added several freshly beaten eggs.
-Allow it to set up on the bottom, about two minutes, and then either flip the omelet over, or slide the whole pan under the broiler to finish the top to a nice golden brown.
+Allow it to set up on the bottom, about two minutes, and then either flip the omelette over or slide the whole pan under the broiler to finish the top to a nice golden brown.